What constitutes GOOD ADVICE?

 While part of that process may involve the use of investments, in our experience, the investments form a very small part of what we do with and for clients.

 To focus on just the investments essentially means all you think you are paying for is “fund picking.”

 Financial advice is not, and should never be, solely about fund-picking.
 Whether you believe in the abilities of star fund managers or not (we don’t), anyone can pick funds.
 In fact, it turns out even monkeys can pick funds and be rather good at it (see the book “Monkey With A Pin” by Pete Comley).

 A lot of companies will tell you they can pick funds.
-Some claim to do it cheaply (although we often find it is worth digging a bit more deeply to understand exactly what how much you will be paying and what for).
+Some claim to do it cheaply (although we often find it is worth digging a bit deeper to understand exactly how much you will be paying and what for).
 And people often think they can do it themselves.

-Recent research from Vanguard, the US passive fund manager, has identified five key areas where advisers can add the most value.
+Perhaps the biggest endorsement for the value that financial advisers can bring comes courtesy of the biggest proponents of low-cost investing, Vanguard, the US passive fund manager.
+Vanguard has identified five key areas where advisers can add the most value, and even they, in all their parsimony, think good financial advisers are worth paying for.
 It is interesting to note that ‘picking funds’ isn’t on the list: